 How to Build Self-Confidence in 3 Simple Steps

 Yeah, you know exercise is good for you.
 You've heard you need to walk 10,000 steps a day to be healthy.
 Plus, there's that endorphin thingy that occurs when you exercise.
 Yada, yada, yada.

 There are lots of ways to invest in yourself including exercise (mentioned above), nutrition, meditation, hanging out with positive friends, attending a good church, and more.
-Yet when it comes to building self-confidence, investing in opportunities to build new skills is one of the best action you can take.
+Yet when it comes to building self-confidence, investing in opportunities to build new skills is one of the best actions you can take.
 Read books.
 Listen to podcasts.
 Hire a coach.
 Attend a conference.
 Invest in yourself by finding others who are doing what you want to do and learn from them.
 Developing just one new skill a year will do wonders for your self-image and self-confidence.

-People who lack self-confidence grasp for themselves instead of give to others.
+People who lack self-confidence grasp for themselves instead of giving to others.
 Wondering how to build self-confidence quickly?
 Stop grabbing and hoarding.
 Intentionally look for ways to give of yourself every day.
 Serve your spouse.
 Give your time to your children.
 Smile at a stranger.
 Show dignity to a flustered cashier.
 Tithe.
 Genuinely serve customers.
 Give to prospective clients whether they hire you or not.
-It’s better to give than to receive not only because you make the world a better place, but because you make yourself a better person for the world.
+It's better to give than to receive not only because you make the world a better place, but because you make yourself a better person for the world.

 On a scale of 1-10, how happy are you?
 If you want to be happier, would you be interested in specific actions you can take right now to become happier?
 In this FREE RESOURCE, Kent discusses the importance of MOVING towards what you want in life and gives you 8 actions you can take starting TODAY to be happier.